tri0n0/scraper/README.md

 ## **Contributing**

-We welcome contributions!
+For contri just fork it and push it!
 Please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix: